uzanka/MeteorDetector/README.md

 # MeteorDetector
-MeteorDetector は, 動画ファイルから流星を検出支援するソフトウェアです.
+MeteorDetector is a software to detect meteor from video files.

-夜空を撮影した動画から完璧な検出はできないため, プログラムを改良しながら実行することを想定しています.
+It is impossible to perfectly detect from the movie shot in the night sky, so it is assumed that it will be executed while improving the program.

-# 必要なソフトウェア
+# Requirement
-MeteorDetector は Windows (x64) で動作します.
+MeteorDetector runs on Windows (x64).

-MeteorDetector の動作に必要なソフトウェアは以下のとおりです.
+The software required for MeteorDetector operation is as follows.

-- Visual Studio 2017 (Community Edition 以上)
+- Visual Studio 2017 (Community Edition or higher)
 - POCO C++ Libraries
 - OpenCV library

-# インストール
+# Build
-リポジトリ内の doc を参照してください.
+Please refer to the doc in the repository.

-# 使用方法
+# Usage
-コマンドプロンプトから MeteorDetector を実行します.
+Run MeteorDetector from a command prompt.

  MeteorDetector.exe /target=sample.avi